mezis/mezis.github.com/_drafts/remote.md

 everyone (including management) would have to be remote for a week, but we never put it to the test.

-Culture is not easily measured, so I'll hide behind this very sciencey graph instead.
+Culture is not easily measured, unfortunately, so we do not have elements of proof beyond the generally increased job satisfaction in the team.

-    Graph
-    % of remotes
-    number of cat GIFs
-    cursing Skype on Slack